Meet Taki, your local Kamakura guide.

 Included

-- A customized itinerary based on your interests
+- A fully customized itinerary based on your interests, pace, and schedule

 - Local insights and recommendations from your guide